ArrayLists of Data10.0

 10.2Two-Dimensional (2D) ArrayLists

 Similar to arrays, it is also feasible to create multi-dimensional ArrayLists in Java.
 Hence, the following code snippets illustrate how to declare and instantiate a two-dimensional (2D) ArrayList.
-Additional useful methods (or functions), which have already been implemented within the ArrayList class block, for the manipulation and management of 2D ArrayLists have also been exemplified in this section.

 /**